agiler-jp/agiler-refactoring/README.md

 # AgilerRefactoring
-AgilerRefactoring is an experimental extension that supports refactoring and code generation for the GeneXus IDE.
+AgilerRefactoring is an experimental extension that supports refactoring and generation a procudure object in the GeneXus IDE.
 It helps developers refactor existing code and generate procedures based on Transaction objects to improve productivity.

 ---